ACM40960/project-project-in-maths-modelling-hp/README.md

    - The index numbers (0, 1, 2...) must match the first number in each line of your .txt label files.
    - For example, if a label file starts with 2 0.56 0.33 0.25 0.18, it corresponds to the
-   species at index 2 in the YAML file (Leopard in this case).
+   species at index 2 in the YAML file (LeopardCat in this case).
    - Make sure to check the index number of each species in one of their label files and update it in the yaml file.

 ## 🎯 Step 5: Training and Evaluating the YOLO Models